 - Dynamic costs and inputs – Every day, technologies are becoming cheaper and more developed.
 By the time a business case reaches an executive, the pricing assumptions applied to the technology investment will be out of date.
 By the time an executive pushes the button and the trial begins, the technology input the business case was predicated on will be available in a different, more powerful or more tailorable form.

-How do we assess the true value of Emerging Tech to manufacturing businesses?
+How do we assess the true value of emerging technology to manufacturing businesses?

 It’s time to ask different questions when assessing the value of emerging technology to your business.